Shannon Johnson (basketball)

 Shannon Regina "Pee Wee" Johnson (born August 18, 1974) is an American basketball player born in Hartsville, South Carolina.
 She last played for the Seattle Storm in the WNBA.
-She became the head coach at Coker College in Hartsville, South Carolina in September 2015.
+She was the head coach at Coker College in Hartsville, South Carolina from 2015 to 2020.

 Career

+ABL

 After her collegiate playing days, Johnson played for the Columbus Quest with whom she won the 1997 and 1998 American Basketball League championships.

-Starting in 1999, Johnson played for the Orlando Miracle of the WNBA.
-She also played for Fenerbahçe İstanbul from Turkey in winter 1999–00 season.
-The team moved to Connecticut in 2003 and is now known as the Connecticut Sun.
-Before the 2004 season, Johnson was traded to the San Antonio Silver Stars.

-In March 2007, Johnson signed with the Detroit Shock.

-Names Pat Hewitt, her high school basketball coach, her biggest influence.